Android GamePad

 The Samsung Android GamePad was a gamepad produced by Samsung Electronics.
 The device served as a companion for Samsung Galaxy smartphones running on Android OS 4.1 and was optimized for Samsung devices running on Android 4.3.
-The gamepad was first introduced in 2013 in Seoul, Korea.
+The gamepad was first introduced in 2013 in Seoul, South Korea.
 It was later released for the European Market.

 History

 Development

 Samsung's development of the Android GamePad began at the same time that Apple Inc. began allowing third-party gamepads with the implementation of iOS 7.
 Unlike others, Samsung's device used Bluetooth connection to link with a smartphone.
 Android 4.3 Galaxy phones had extended features including near-field communication support.

 Games

 The mobile console app allowed users to use supported games, including Need For Speed Most Wanted, Asphalt 8: Airborne, Modern Combat 4: Zero Hour, Virtua Tennis Challenge, Prince of Persia: The Shadow and the Flame, and others.

 Further Use

 The GamePad also allowed players to use a larger screen for mobile gaming.
 A mobile device was able to be connected directly to an HDTV by an HDMI cable.
-In addition, a phone was able to be connected wirelessly through AllShare screen mirroring.
+In addition, a phone was able to be connected wirelessly through AllShare cast screen mirroring.
 The device could also be connected through Samsung's Smart Dock.